SciCatProject/scicat-backend-next/README.md

 ```
 npm version 6 or higher
-Nnode version 8 or higher
+Node version 8 or higher
 ```
 You also need to setup a MongoDB server.
 E.g. on a Redhat Linux System the following command will suffice